 But I am not physically able to work on 9 different hobbies.

-It doesn’t matter if I’m capable of them all, it doesn’t matter if I would excel at them – I have a finite number of hours, and I have to decide what are the most important to me.
+It doesn’t matter if I’m capable of them all, it doesn’t matter if I would excel at them–I have a finite number of hours, and I have to decide what are the most important to me.

 During this phase of my life, I want to pay attention to parenting my children, and their diet and nutrition, so I have to acknowledge that that is going to take a significant amount of my time.

 I also want a garden, which takes time in watering, weeding, and harvesting.
 Realistically, since I’m raising children and running a business, I don’t have a lot of spare time.
-If I have extra time, I know it will get filled up easily with friends & family, reading books, talking walks, sitting outside or vegging in front of the TV.

 Not being able to do all the “fantasy self” things doesn’t mean we’re lazy or we’re procrastinating.
 It means we are able to evaluate our time and be realistic with the expectations we have of ourselves.